Recently I read about a cool DIY wall clock that can display the time in words.

 Step 2: Download the qlocktwo Theme

-When the .zip archive has finished downloading open it and extract the file inside.
+Grab the .zip archive and once it’s finished downloading open it up and extract the file inside.

-Rename the ‘qlocktwo‘ files to ‘.conkyrc‘ — remembering to include the period at the start of the file name as it won’t run without it.
+Rename the ‘qlocktwo‘ files to ‘.conkyrc‘ — remember to include the period at the start of the file name — it won’t run without it!

-Finally, move thus file to your Home folder.
+Finally, move this file to your Home folder.

 Step 3: Run it

 With the theme downloaded, renamed and in the right place you can now launched it.

 Press ALT+F2 to open the run dialog.
 Enter the word ‘conky’ and hit return/enter.